 To send us off and share a bit more about her PKG experience, Mallika shared that: “The PKG Center offers MIT students the opportunity to challenge and cement their values.
 By participating in a fellowship, I was given the time, support, and resources to discover what I define as meaningful work and how I can best contribute to my community.”

 Interested in pursuing a Davis Projects for Peace Fellowship?
-The deadline to apply is January 31st.
+The deadline to apply is Monday, January 23rd at Noon.
 Learn more by clicking here.